daniel-akinyemi/daniel-akinyemi/README.md

 - research internships and
 - available to become reviewer or PC member for software development journals or conferences.

-**Recent Update**:
-- **August 2022**: Our paper _Anomaly Detection in Healthcare_ has been accepted for publication at the 11th International Conference on Health Information Science 2022 (HIS 2022).
-- **July 2022**: Our paper _sGrid++ : Revising Simple Grid based Density Estimator for Mining Outlying Aspect_ has been accepted for publication at the 23rd International Conference on Web Information Systems Engineering 2022 (WISE 2022).
-- **April 2022**: Our paper _A New Dimensionality-Unbiased Score for Efficient and Effective Outlying Aspect Mining_ accepted for the publication by the Data Science and Engineering Journal (Springer).[[Paper]](https://link.springer.com/article/10.1007/s41019-022-00185-5)

 ## Skills:

 #### Languages: